- Home

 and in the Social Studies Teacher ListServ.

-Each course does need to be completed within the semester of enrollment (ex.
-If enrolled
+to be completed within the semester of enrollment (ex.
+If enrolled in the Summer semester,

-in the Fall semester, the course must be completed at the conclusion of the Fall semester).
+the course must be completed at the conclusion of Summer semester) Please direct questions

 For courses planned in future semesters, visit Social Studies Endorsements on MyCues.org.